-Visitors can enter the building by buzzing in at the front porch doors.
+Visitors can enter the building by buzzing in at Door 1, the front porch door.
 All other doors remain locked through the day.
+Visitors should report directly to the offices.

 BUS SAFETY RULES

 Arlington Local School District has an established code of conduct for students being transported on a school bus.
 These rules are necessary to maintain discipline and safety.
 The school staff and bus drivers will insure that all students understand these safety rules.